-The University of Tennessee at Chattanooga announced the immediate dismissal of Assistant Football Coach, Chris Malone, following a public offensive Tweet targeted at Stacey Abrams, a Black female legislator who ran in the 2018 Georgia gubernatorial election.
+The University of Tennessee at Chattanooga announced that Assistant Football Coach, Chris Malone, is no longer a part of the university, following a public offensive Tweet targeted at Stacey Abrams, a Black female legislator who ran in the 2018 Georgia gubernatorial election.

 In the tweet posted on Jan.
 5, Malone attacked Abrams using derogatory statements and expressed his disappointment after the Democratic Senate win in Georgia.
 Malone accused her of the alleged ongoing election fraud led through her organization of votes in the state.
 This comes after President Trump’s multiple public accusations of fraud and cheating after his defeat in the 2020 Presidential Election.

 On Thursday, Jan.
 7, Chancellor Steven R. Angle remarked on the former assistant coach and reminded students, staff and faculty of the high standards the university is held to.

 “UTC faculty and staff are expected to lead in a way that achieves and maintains a respectful, tolerant and civil campus environment.
 The University of Tennessee at Chattanooga does not tolerate and unequivocally condemns discrimination and hatred in all forms.”

 UTC Vice Chancellor and Director of Athletics, Mark Wharton, defended the honorability and morality of the athletic department, despite the “appalling” and “totally inappropriate” comments made from their staff member.
 Wharton was also quick to announce Malone’s dismissal from the football team, after several students and parents showed their frustration on social media.

 “The sentiments in that post do not represent the values of our football program, our Athletics department or our University.
 With that said, effective immediately, that individual is no longer a part of the program.”